 Living in a small village/city is not that bad, especially if you are looking to experience more of the Korean culture.
 People tend to look after the foreigner a lot more than in the bigger cities.
 Neighbours know each other and you'll occasionally find yourself getting a bucket full of kimchi from a random person on the street.
 The middle and south west part of the country is concidered as more rural, with Seoul in the north and Busan and Daegu in the south, being the bigger cities.
 On the east coast you will find the Gyeongsambuk-do province just north of Busan, with a lot of foreigners being placed in this area, meaning it can't be too bad living here.

 All-in-all, doesn't matter where you end up in Korea, you'll find yourself managing, fitting in and finding friends.
-Korea is a great, easy place to live in. over 6 years ago
+Korea is a great, easy place to live in. about 9 years ago

 Seoul.
 Seoul.
 Seoul.
 Seoul is amazing.
 Busan would be great too.Note that you WILL spend more money living in the city.
-Rural isn't always that bad if that's what you are up for, just make sure you are near a bus or subway to get to a bigger city if you need/want to. over 6 years agoAnswered by ame via WorldNomads.com
+Rural isn't always that bad if that's what you are up for, just make sure you are near a bus or subway to get to a bigger city if you need/want to. about 9 years agoAnswered by ame via WorldNomads.com

 It depends on what you're looking for and your life styles.